moji-2024/rna-seq-reanalysis/workflow/explanation/Explain_step4_libraryInfo_and_Qualimap Report.md

   -  X-axis = coverage depth (how many reads overlap each base in a transcript)
   -  Y-axis = number of bases (or fraction of the transcriptome) that have that coverage

-  Good RNA-seq should have many transcripts covered at useful depth.
+ High-quality RNA-seq → many transcripts covered at sufficient depth for reliable analysis.

   **This tells downstream tools (like DESeq2/edgeR) that you have enough coverage to detect expression.**